OdenTakashi/apob/README.md

 ## Caution
-🚨 Please note that there is no data before 1965, in that case a random date is specified when data before 1965 is entered.
+🚨 Please note that there is no data before 1965, in that case a random date is specified when data before June 16 1995 is entered.